xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-key-xmtp-chat-features-in-a-lens-app.md

 **To filter for Lens conversations and then display messages in a conversation:**

-1. Filter for Lens conversations only as shown in lines 1-8.
+1. Filter for Lens conversations only as shown in lines 1-9.
-2. Get the Lens profileIds from each conversationId as shown in line 10.
+2. Get the Lens profileIds from each conversationId as shown in line 11-17.
-3. Query Lens for profile metadata using the profileIds in step 2 as shown in lines 12-34.
+3. Query Lens for profile metadata using the profileIds in step 2 as shown in lines 19-44.
 The result is used to show information about the user and to verify that the profile is still owned by the account associated with the conversation.
-4. Fetch the most recent message for each conversation to render a preview below the Lens profile metadata as shown in lines 36-38.

 For example: